 The George Town Festival is an annual cultural festival held within the city of George Town in Penang, Malaysia.

-Since then, George Town has attracted visitors from all over the world who come to marvel at the uniquely preserved architecture of this heritage city.
+Since then, George Town has attracted visitors from all over the world who marvel at this heritage city’s uniquely preserved architecture.